The Install

 The next prompt will ask you to add a virtual hard disk.
 Go ahead and select

-Create a virtual hard disk now
+Create a virtual hard disk now which should be the default.

 Next, you can select whichever type of VM hard disk type you'd like.
 I usually just select VDI.